 Hillsdale College is a private liberal arts college with a long tradition of patriotism.
 During the Civil War, 400 Hillsdale students fought on the side of the Union (proportionally, the most of any college in the country).
 A few years later, Hillsdale became the first institution in America to prohibit discrimination based on gender, religion, or race.
 Today, Hillsdale College continues to education with the mission, “Through education, the student rises to self-government.”

 The challenging core curriculum explores the enduring truths of the Western Heritage.
-Every Hillsdale student, regardless of major, is required to complete a course on the U.S. Constitution.
-On campus, aspiring Conservatives can take part in organizations such as:
+Every Hillsdale student, regardless of major, must complete a course on the U.S. Constitution.
+Aspiring Conservatives can take part in organizations on campus such as:

 - Young Republicans